OpenPodcastAPI/api-specs/docs/index.md

-# OpenPodcast API specification hub
+# Open Podcast API specification hub

-This site contains the specifications and documentation for the OpenPodcast API.
+This site contains the specifications and documentation for the Open Podcast API.